neurodevs/node-lsl/README.md

 await outlet.pushSample(...)
 ```

-LSL is also often used to push time markers for the beginning and end of different phases.
-Usually, the time marker is represented as a unique string and pushed at the precise time that some event happens.
+LSL is also often used to push time markers for different phases.
+This package provides a default implementation for pushing time markers:

-This package provides a default implementation for pushing time markers that should work for most use cases.
-It's basically just a regular LslOutlet with a set of preconfigured values that are appropriate for a time marker outlet:

 ```typescript
 import { TimeMarkerOutletImpl } from '@neurodevs/node-lsl'